Related Practice Areas

 A workers’ compensation claim arising from an accident in a company vehicle or in your own vehicle while driving for work can be some of the most complex types to understand.

-It is important to seek legal representation as soon as possible after your car accident on work time to ensure that you follow the proper procedures and that you receive the benefits you are entitled to and need while you recover.
+It is important to seek legal advice and representation as soon as possible from our law firm after your car accident at work.
+We’ll help you follow the proper procedures and that you receive the benefits you are entitled to and need while you recover.
 The first thing to understand is what is and is not covered under New York’s workers’ compensation system when it comes to motor vehicle accidents.

 A car accident while driving for work falls within the category of respondeat superior.
 This legal term means that the employer bears responsibility for the injuries of an employee while he or she is acting within the scope of employment.

-The situations below are common examples of a car accident on work time that would likely qualify for workers’ compensation benefits.
+The situations below are common examples of car accidents on work time that would likely qualify for workers’ compensation benefits.
 These scenarios can happen in a company car or a personal car as long as they occur while carrying out official work duties.
 Examples include:

-- Transporting another employee of the company for business purposes
+- Car accidents transporting another employee of the company for business purposes

 - Running an errand for your boss